Who Owns Ford?

 Moving on to the topic of individual shareholders, Ford's ownership structure also includes prominent individuals who hold shares in the company.
 One notable individual shareholder is Edsel B. Ford II, the great-grandson of Henry Ford I. As a member of the founding family, his ownership represents Ford's heritage and long-standing connection to its roots.

-See also Who Owns Discord?
+See also Who Owns FIAT?

 The presence of top individual shareholders like Edsel B. Ford II reflects a combination of historical significance and personal investment in the company's success.
 It showcases the continued belief and confidence of key individuals in Ford's future prospects.